GEMINI LABJP

 Premium Article

 Most teams I've worked with hit a wall when moving an agent from a notebook to production.
 The pattern is familiar: wrap the agent in Flask, push it to Cloud Run, persist sessions in Redis, and try to piece together traces from Cloud Logging.
 It works — until you have three or four agents and the operational load buckles under its own weight.
-I've personally fallen into this trap twice.
+I've personally fallen into this trap twice — once on a work project, once on a small internal tool I was building solo.
+The second one I eventually shut down, not because it stopped working, but because maintaining it stopped being worth the evenings.

 Vertex AI Agent Engine is Google's managed runtime designed for exactly that gap between "works on my machine" and "runs reliably in production."
 This guide walks through deploying an ADK agent powered by Gemini 2.5 Pro to Agent Engine, with a focus on the design decisions — sessions, tools, tracing, and scaling — that determine whether your service stays healthy six months in.